Good Earth (restaurant chain)

 During the period in which Good Earth operated widely, it was "probably the most prominent chain example of a health-food concept", according to industry trade journal Nation's Restaurant News.
 Many of the chain's recipes were developed by Tony Santa Elena and can be found in his cookbook Good Food.

 It was based in California at the time of the purchase by General Mills.
 Most of the restaurants were in California, with several throughout Greater Los Angeles and others in the San Francisco Bay Area.
 Franchise locations in Santa Barbara, California, Berkeley, California, and San Francisco, California, were owned by Dean Stanley Ashby and family (wife Georgia Anne Ashby, and sons Aaron Stanley Ashby and Dean Stanley Ashby II).

 The popular tea served with meals and sold in bulk and packaged form to customers by the restaurants is still sold under the Good Earth brand as Good Earth Teas.

-Operating under the ownership of Parasole Restaurant Holdings, two restaurants remain in Minnesota, one located in the Minneapolis suburb of Edina and the other in the St. Paul suburb of Roseville.
+Operating under the ownership of Parasole Restaurant Holdings, two restaurants remain in Minnesota, located in the Twin Cities suburbs of Edina and Roseville.